CLIP Brings Better Features to Visual Aesthetics Learners

-In response to this, a novel \textbf{C}LIP-based two-phase \textbf{S}emi-supervised \textbf{K}nowledge \textbf{D}istillation method is proposed in this work, namely CSKD, which not only improves the generalization ability but also enhances the knowledge distillation efficiency of IAA algorithms.
-As illustrated in Fig.\ref{fig:pipeline}, we firstly utilize a large amount of unlabeled data (~3 million) to align the features of the visual encoders and CLIP image encoder/backbone with no constraints on the model structure.
-Then, the well-trained encoder (e.g., Swin-Base) is combined with a task-specific MLP head and fine-tuned in a supervised manner, which leads to a strong teacher for pseudo label generation.
-Finally, we train an efficient and generalizable student (e.g., MobileNetV2) via semi-supervised knowledge distillation.
-Contributions can be summarized in three folds:
+As shown in Fig.\ref{fig:pipeline}, CSKD firstly utilizes a large amount of unlabeled data ($\approx$3 million) to align the features of the visual encoders and CLIP image encoder with no constraints on model structure or size.
+Then, the well-trained encoder (e.g., Swin-Base) is combined with a task-specific MLP head and fine-tuned on image aesthetics datasets in a supervised manner, which leads to a strong teacher for pseudo label generation.
+Finally, we train an efficient and generalizable student, MobileNetV2 (MV2) \cite{sandler2018mobilenetv2}, via semi-supervised knowledge distillation.
+Contributions can be summarized as below:

-\begin{itemize} \item An unified and generalizable unsupervised \textbf{C}LIP-based \textbf{F}eature \textbf{A}lignment (CFA) method is proposed in this paper, and proved to be a good solution for visual encoder pre-training. \item A \textbf{S}emi-supervised \textbf{K}nowledge \textbf{D}istillation (SKD) protocol is presented and proven to be a versatile and effective tool for IAA tasks.
-Both teacher and student distilled from CLIP show better performance when learning from large-scale unlabeled data. \item The proposed pipeline is evaluated with extensive experiments on commonly used IAA benchmarks.
-With our protocol, the aforementioned NIMA algorithm can surpass state-of-the-art results.